-the main driver of the results.
+Individual level.
+The county-level analysis shows very clearly that the construction of a Confederate monument induces a sharp change in the local demographic composition.
+While it looks likely that migration is driving these changes, the measures I have presented so far do not show this directly.
+Theoretically, changes in fertility or mortality (Black et al. 2015) could also be driving the results.
+I use individual-level data to confirm that migration is the main driver of the results.
 To do so, I use a specification similar to Equation 1 but on a repeated cross-sectional data set of individuals linked to the following census.
 More specifically, I take all individuals that can be tracked across censuses and I use crosswalks to link them to their location in the following decade.
 I repeat this operation for each census between 1870 and 1940.
-I can thus look at the share of individuals who leave, or arrive in, a county and ask whether this share changes after the first monument is constructed (between 1910 and 1915), in comparison to counties with no monuments.27 Figure 5 confirms that after a monument is constructed, Blacks are more likely to leave their county, while the same is not true for whites.
-Similarly, Figure 6 shows that Blacks are less likely than whites to migrate to a county if a monument was constructed.
+I can thus look at the share of individuals who leave, or arrive in, a county and ask whether this share changes after the first monument is constructed (between 1910 and 1915), in comparison to counties with no monuments.22 Figure 6 confirms that after a monument is constructed, Blacks are more likely to leave their county, while the same is not true for whites.
+Similarly, Figure 7 shows that Blacks are less likely than whites to migrate to a county if a monument was constructed.